 - heavy cream

 For each person: In a stemmed goblet put 1 teaspoon fine granulated sugar.
-Fill the class 3/4 full with very hot coffee.
+Fill the glass 3/4 full with very hot coffee.
 Stir quickly to dissolve the sugar.
-Add one ounce of your preferred whisky or liqueur and stir once.
+Add one ounce of your preferred whiskey or liqueur and stir once.